unional/dygma-defy-blackbook/profiles/lower-row/readme.md

 ![Layer 2 - Numbers](layer-2.png)

 This is the numbers layer but can also act as navigation layer with the num pad and num lock.
-The bottom row has the same `GASCG` mod.
+The bottom row has the same `GASCG` mod on the right side.
+The left side does not have mod because there is no usage for that, and using simple keys make it more responsive.

 ### Layer 2 Main Area